Conventional Versus FHA Mortgage Lending Guidelines

 Conventional Loans, the minimum credit score required to qualify for a Conventional Loan is 620 credit scores.

 Down Payment Requirements On Conventional Versus FHA Mortgage

 As mentioned earlier, the minimum credit score to qualify for a 3.5% down payment FHA home loan is 580:

-- Borrowers can qualify for a FHA Loan with credit scores of under 580 FICO credit scores
+- Borrowers can qualify for an FHA Loan with credit scores of under 580 FICO credit scores

-- However, borrower with credit scores between 500 credit scores and 579 credit scores, a 10% down payment is required under HUD Guidelines
+- However, for borrowers with credit scores between 500 credit scores and 579 credit scores, a 10% down payment are required under HUD Guidelines

 To qualify for a Conventional Loan, Fannie Mae and Freddie Mac both require borrowers to have at least a 620 credit score.